IFU for Medical Devices

 - most invasive devices with respect to body orifices, other than surgically invasive devices, which are intended to administer medicinal products by inhalation.

-Class IIb are medium risk devices as well, but include:
+Class IIb devices are medium risk devices as well, but include:

 - most invasive devices intended for long-term use;